S3 method for class 'mid.conditional'

 Skip to contents

-For "mid.conditional" objects, ggmid() visualizes ICE curves of a MID model.
+For "mid.conditional" objects, ggmid() visualizes Individual Conditional Expectation (ICE) curves derived from a fitted MID model.

 Usage